 Imagine a holiday where the night sky is so dark you can see the Milky Way and the only noises are a babbling brook and birdsong.
-Imagine being surrounded by nature in a hidden valley far away from road noise and bright lights.
-That's what you'll find at Hidden Valley Yurts and Lake House in South Wales.
-Set in 80 acres of meadow and woodland, our beautiful Mongolian yurts and Lake House await you.
+Imagine being surrounded by nature in a beautiful valley far away from road noise and bright lights.
+That's what you'll find here.
+Set in 80 acres of meadow and woodland, we have 5 Mongolian yurts which are large, cosy and comfortable, spread out along a field next to a stream, and a separate Lake House, an idyllic home away from home looking out over its own private lake.

 “I thoroughly recommend Hidden Valley Yurts.
 It is so much out of the way of busy lives, it is a great place to switch off and enjoy what is important in life.”
 Gareth H, Trip Advisor

 In a secluded valley, invisible to the outside world, lies Hidden Valley Yurts and Lake House at Lower Glyn Farm in South Wales.
-Our glamping site contains 5 Mongolian yurts (3 for 7 people and 2 for 5 people) stretched along the top of a beautiful, south-facing meadow alongside a stream and The Lake House is our new all year round accommodation now available to book in 2018.
+Our glamping site contains 5 Mongolian yurts (3 for up to 7 people and 2 for up to 5 people) stretched along the top of a beautiful, south-facing meadow alongside a stream and The Lake House is our new all year round luxury self-catering holiday accommodation.

 Step through one of the brightly coloured doors of these innovative homes and you’ll find they are light, cosy and warm.
 Lovingly decked out with beds, chairs, lights, rugs and wall-hangings each yurt is equipped with a wood-burning stove with kindling and wood for fuel.